 A SystemWeaver installation can also be set up with published references to items of common interest:

 Such "links" will technically be full-fledged SystemWeaver objects.

 There are various search options available via the Open item page and the Open item drop-down menu.
 The search request is sent to the server which will execute the search and send back a list of matching items on the Open item page.

 Select Item Type

 This option is used whenever you need to select a specific item type.

 - Click on Select item type to open the Select type dialog where you can select among all item types there are in the SystemWeaver database.
 (Alternatively, you can begin your item type search via the Open item drop-down menu by selecting a frequently opened Type or the Other item type option.

 In the Filter box at the top, you can type letters that can be found in the Name or SID values.
 This option is especially useful in case the list of types is long and includes many sub-types.
 All item types that contain the entered string will be displayed in the filtered list while the others will be hidden.

-In the example here, we can see that all available types that include the "lic" string are available.
+In the example above, all available types that include the "lic" string are listed.